-Mr. BOSIRAY: He's been convicted already by the public before even the trial.
-It's awful.
-People want to see him harmed.
+BOSIRE: He's been convicted already by the public before even the trial is over.
+People want to see him hanged.

 THOMPKINS: But irrespective of the outcome of the trial, Robert Shaw is betting on Kenya to do what Kenya has always done.